 Even for pressure, coherent structures of significant correlation exist.
-Maximum negative correlation is found at the mid levels where perturbation pressure has a minimum; maximum positive correlation exists near the cloud top.
+The maximum negative correlation is found at the midlevels where the perturbation pressure has a minimum; the maximum positive correlation exists near the cloud top.
 This correlation pattern can be explained by the rotating supercell storm dynamics.
-Stronger updraft rotation produces lower mid-level pressure which promotes stronger updraft therefore produces more reflectivity.
+Stronger updraft rotation produces lower midlevel pressure, which promotes stronger updraft therefore producing more reflectivity.
 Stronger updraft, accompanied by larger reflectivity, will produce larger positive pressure perturbations at the cloud top due to both hydrostatic and Bernoulli effects.
 These suggest that the error correlations estimated from the forecast ensemble are dynamically consistent.
 It is these valuable correlations that act to spread the information from the observation points to the finite domain surrounding them and that retrieve the unobserved variables from the observed ones.
-The results also justify our choice of the influence region in covariance localization.
-Most significant correlations within 4 km from the center of the influence region are kept and smaller weights are given to the correlations extending up to 8 km.
+The results also justify our choice of the influence region in the covariance localization.
+Most of the significant correlations within 4 km of the center of the influence region are kept and smaller weights are given to the correlations extending up to 8 km.